cran/sistec/README.md

 ## Qacademico datasets

-By now, the sistec package only supports student’s comparison between Sistec and Qacademico.
-To download the student’s data, go to your proper account on Qacademico and follow
+To download the student’s data, go to your proper account on Qacademico and follow:

   - “Relatorio de Alunos” –\> “Listagem de Alunos” (choose year and period)